ytaka/latex-project-template/README.md

 ### 'component' directory

-Common parts of template files are placed.
+Common parts of template files are placed in 'component' directory.
 In order to import into eruby templates, we use 'component' method.
 If there is 'component/rakefile_common.erb', we can use this file in eruby template.